We do data science.

 - Machine learning fundamentals

-- Building models in TFLearn/TensorFlow (with Python)
+- Building deep-learning models in TensorFlow (with Python)

 - Representation Learning/Word Embeddings